Generals, tycoon and political neophyte among PM candidates as Thailand heads into election

 The election broadly pits political groups backed by the royalist military and Bangkok establishment against an opposition led by the populist Pheu Thai party, which together with its previous incarnations has won every election since 2001.

-The party on Thursday nominated two other candidates for PM - party stalwart Chaikasem Nitisiri, and popular real estate magnate Sretta Thavisin, who resigned on Tuesday as chief executive of developer Sansiri Pcl SIRI.BK.
+Paetongtarn has consistently led opinion polls but the party has yet to confirm she will be its final choice.

-"We'll definitely have a landslide (victory)," Paetongtarn said while walking into a party forum.
+A senior party source, who declined to be identified as they were not authorised to speak to media, on Wednesday told Reuters Pheu Thai will name two other candidates - party stalwart Chaikasem Nitisiri and popular real estate magnate Sretta Thavisin, who resigned on Tuesday as chief executive of developer Sansiri Pcl SIRI.BK.

 Pita Limjaroenrat, another opposition figure, was nominated by his Move Forward party, popular among young voters.